 DHS had no day-to-day involvement in the Scan project, and the three year contract was completed in 2009.

 The result has been overwhelming.
 With over 6,000 defects fixed in the first year - averaging over 16 fixes every day of the year, recognition of benefits from the Scan service has been growing steadily.
 Requests for access to the results and inclusion of additional projects have shown that the open source community recognizes the benefits of Scan.

-In response, Coverity is continuing to fund the Scan beyond the requirements of the DHS contract, which expired in 2009.
+In response, Synopsys is continuing to fund the Scan beyond the requirements of the DHS contract, which expired in 2009.
 New registered users will continue to be able to register projects and be given access to the Scan analysis results on an ongoing basis (time and resources permitting).

 There is more information available at synopsys.com, or you can contact the sales department at [email protected].